The 9 Best SAT Books Recommended for Digital SAT Prep

 Pros

-• It contains four full-length practice tests.
-Most importantly, only one of those practice tests is a paper test in the book, while the other three are online exams.
+• It contains five full-length practice tests.
+Most importantly, only two of those practice tests are paper tests in the book, while the other three are online exams.
 This is so you’ll get realistic digital practice for the all-digital exam!

 • The book offers thorough answer explanations for practice questions, which help you think about how you can approach similar questions in the future and on test day.